elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Flyweight pattern conserves memory by sharing large numbers of fine-grained objects efficiently.
-Shared flyweight objects are immutable, that is, they cannot be changed as they represent the characteristics that are shared with other objects.<br/>
+      <strong>Interview Response:</strong> By efficiently sharing a large number of fine-grained objects, the Flyweight pattern helps to conserve memory.
+Shared flyweight objects are immutable; they cannot be altered because they reflect properties shared by other objects.<br/>
     </div>
     <div>
 </div><br />
-  <div><strong className="codeExample">Code Example #1:</strong> Modern ES2015+<br /><br />
+  <div><strong className="codeExample">Code Example #1:</strong><br /><br />

 <img src="/img/javascript-flyweight.jpg" /><br /><br />

 The objects participating in this pattern are:

-**Client** -- In example code: _Computer_
+**Client** -- Example code: _Computer_

 - calls into FlyweightFactory to obtain flyweight objects

 **FlyweightFactory** -- In example code: _FlyweightFactory_

 - creates and manages flyweight objects
-- if requested, and a flyweight does not exist, it will create one
+- If a flyweight is required and one does not exist, it will construct one.
 - stores newly created flyweights for future requests

 **Flyweight** -- In example code: _Flyweight_

-- maintains intrinsic data to be shared across the application
+- preserves intrinsic data for use throughout the application

 ```js
 function Flyweight(make, model, processor) {